sfl0r3nz05/Medium/Chaincode implementation for managing the drafting of roaming agreements/README.md

 | proposeAgreementInitiation | started_ra |          started_ra          |              Init               |              -              |

 ## How methods drive state change
 Considering that the execution of each of the methods allows to verify, update or generate states, Table 2 recapitulates the types of states defined in Part-3, associated to the application level.
-Thus, Figure 3 allows relating methods and states according to the different application levels.
+Thus, the next figure allows relating methods and states according to the different application levels.

 |                  Status                  |    Application level    |
 | :--------------------------------------: | :---------------------: |